jmgbsas/RtMidiC/README.md

 sub rtmidi_in_set_callback      and
 function rtmidi_in_get_message
-for that reason both had an apostrophe (comment in basic) The rtmidi_in_get_message I could fixed, but not test it yet, only callback will be commented, i will try to fix in these days.
+for that reason both had an apostrophe (comment in basic) The rtmidi_in_get_message and both callback lines in rtmidi_c.bi, I could fixed, but not test it yet.

 ```
 - The SWIG FB Wrapper to download https://www.freebasic-portal.de/downloads/kommandozeilentools/swig-fb-wrapper-70.html